eolatham/smarthome-dashboard-simulation/app/docs/design.md

 - resets the event queue pointer
 - starts/restarts the app clock
+- starts the time publisher (if it is not already running)
-- starts the event processor (if it is not already running)
+- starts the event publisher (if it is not already running)

 ## Questions